-1 Revenue from the following sources shall be deposited in the fund: 2 (1) All exploratory and qualifying contributions in excess of the established maximums; 3 (2) Money returned by participating or certified candidates who fail to comply with this 4 article; 5 (3) Unspent or unobligated moneys allotted to certified candidates and remaining unspent 6 or unobligated on the date of the nonpartisan judicial general election for which the money was 7 distributed; 8 (4) If a certified candidate loses, all remaining unspent or unobligated moneys after the 9 primary election; 10 (5) Civil penalties levied by the State Election Commission against candidates for 11 violations of this article; 12 (6) Civil penalties levied by the Secretary of State pursuant to section seven, article eight of 13 this chapter; 14 (7) Voluntary donations made directly to the fund; 15 (8) Any interest income or other return earned on the money's investment; 16 (9) On or before July 1, 2010, and for two successive years thereafter, the State Auditor 17 shall authorize the transfer of the amount of \$1 million from the Purchasing Card Administration 18 Fund established in §12-3-10d of this code to the fund created by this article; 19 (10) On or before July 1, 2015, the state Auditor shall authorize the transfer of the amount 20 of \$400,000 from the Purchasing Card Administration Fund established in §12-3-10d of this code 21 to the fund created by this article; and 22 (11) Money appropriated to the fund. §3-12-10.
+Intr SB 425 2025R1350 15 (8) Any interest income or other return earned on the money's investment; 16 (9) On or before July 1, 2010, and for two successive years thereafter, the State Auditor 17 shall authorize the transfer of the amount of \$1 million from the Purchasing Card Administration 18 Fund established in section ten-d, article three, chapter twelve of this code to the fund created by 19 this article; 20 (10) On or before July 1, 2015, the state Auditor shall authorize the transfer of the amount 21 of \$400,000 from the Purchasing Card Administration Fund established in section ten-d, article 22 three, chapter twelve of this code to the fund created by this article; and 23 (11) to the Money appropriated §3-12-10.
 Certification of candidates.
-1 (a) To be certified, a participating candidate shall apply to the State Election Commission for public campaign financing from the fund and file a sworn statement that he or she has complied
+1 (a) To be certified, a participating candidate shall apply to the State Election Commission 2 for public campaign financing from the fund and file a sworn statement that he or she has complied 3 and will comply with all requirements of this article throughout the applicable campaign.
+4 (b) Upon receipt of a notice from the Secretary of State that a participating candidate has 5 received the required number and amount of qualifying contributions, the State Election fund.

+6 Commission shall determine whether the candidate or candidate's committee:

+7 (1) Has signed and filed a declaration of intent as required by section seven of this article; 8 (2) Has obtained the required number and amount of qualifying contributions as required 9 by §3-12-9 of this code;

+10 (3) Has complied with the contribution restrictions of this article;

+11 (4) Is eligible, as provided in §3-5-9 of this code, to appear on the nonpartisan judicial 12 primary or general election ballot; and

-3 and will comply with all requirements of this article throughout the applicable campaign.
+13 (5) Has met all other requirements of this article.

-- (b) Upon receipt of a notice from the Secretary of State that a participating candidate has received the required number and amount of qualifying contributions, the State Election Commission shall determine whether the candidate or candidate's committee: - (1) Has signed and filed a declaration of intent as required by section seven of this article; - 8 (2) Has obtained the required number and amount of qualifying contributions as required 9 by §3-12-9 of this code; - (3) Has complied with the contribution restrictions of this article; - (4) Is eligible, as provided in §3-5-9 of this coder, to appear on the nonpartisan primary or general judicial election ballot; and - (5) Has met all other requirements of this article. - (c) The State Election Commission shall process applications in the order they are received and shall verify a participating candidate's compliance with the requirements of subsection (b) of this section by using the verification and sampling techniques approved by the State Election Commission. - (d) The State Election Commission shall determine whether to certify a participating candidate as eligible to receive public campaign financing no later than three business days after the candidate or the candidate's committee makes his or her final report of qualifying contributions or, if a challenge is filed under subsection (g) of this section, no later than six business days after the candidate or the candidate's committee makes his or her final report of qualifying contributions.
-A certified candidate shall comply with this article through the nonpartisan general judicial election campaign period. - (e) No later than two business days after the State Election Commission certifies that a participating candidate is eligible to receive public campaign financing under this section, the State Election Commission, acting in concert with the State Auditor's office and the State Treasurer's office, shall cause a check to be issued to the candidate's campaign depository account an amount equal to the public campaign financing benefit for which the candidate qualifies under §3-12-11 of this code, minus the candidate's qualifying contributions, and shall notify all other candidates for the same office of its determination.
+14 (c) The State Election Commission shall process applications in the order they are 15 received and shall verify a participating candidate's compliance with the requirements of 16 subsection (b) of this section by using the verification and sampling techniques approved by the

+17 State Election Commission.

+(d) The State Election Commission shall determine whether to certify a participating candidate as eligible to receive public campaign financing no later than three business days after the candidate or the candidate's committee makes his or her final report of qualifying contributions or, if a challenge is filed under subsection (g) of this section, no later than six business days after the candidate or the candidate's committee makes his or her final report of qualifying contributions.
+A certified candidate shall comply with this article through the nonpartisan judicial general election campaign period.

+(e) No later than two business days after the State Election Commission certifies that a participating candidate is eligible to receive public campaign financing under this section, the State Election Commission, acting in concert with the State Auditor's office and the State Treasurer's office, shall cause a check to be issued to the candidate's campaign depository account an amount equal to the public campaign financing benefit for which the candidate qualifies under section eleven of this article, minus the candidate's qualifying contributions, and shall notify all other candidates for the same office of its determination.